LiftRight/welcome/README.md

   ![No sensors found](images/nosensors.png)

-* The sensor needs to be calibrated before use.
-The next screen gives directions on how to wear and orient the sensor for use.
+* The sensor needs to be calibrated before use.The next screen gives directions on how to wear and orient the sensor for use.
 The sensor should be worn on your **left arm** with the grey dot facing **down and away from your body**.
-When ready press the `calibrate` button at the bottom and stand still.
+When ready press the `calibrate` button at the bottom and stand still with your arm hanging down at your side.

   ![Calibrate screen](images/calibrate.png)